codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-justin/README.md

   * `CATEGORY_DESTORY`

 ###### action creators
-* you should create an action createor for each interaction supported by your category reducer
+* create an action createor for each interaction supported by your category reducer

 ###### store
 * in `lib/store.js` export a function  that will return a new redux store from your category reducer